reekithak/OutletFinder/README.md

 A program just to find out the nearby outlets and sort them out according to the needs

 ( Work done as a part of internship at PI )

+## Important Note:-
+- Replace the places with your email id's and API's respectively, You might want to subscribe for a pack / get a free trial for the google maps ( api )